Skip to page content

 Box

-• box — expands an inner element using inset: 0 to fill the size of its wrapper (you must put relative on the parent element of a box).
-Useful for setting up a panel (e.g. hero or card) background image with text overlay.
+• box — expands an inner element using position: absolute; inset: 0 to fill the size of its wrapper (use in conjunction with relative positioning on the parent element of a box).
+This is useful for setting up a panel (e.g. hero or card) background image with text overlay.

 Positions